-This bank carries the name of the country and it’s only natural that its logo would include patriotism.
+Bank of America carries the name of the country it comes from, so it’s only natural that its logo would include patriotism.
 The logo is a stylized version of the flag and uses red, white, and blue as its colors.
 It uses its logo to establish itself as a bank to represent the United States.

 In Native American traditions, the whale is a powerful symbol of awareness and wisdom, something that Everspire’s logo has achieved beautifully with its use of a whale icon.
 An investment company, their logo inspires confidence and stability that is suited for their business.